danthegoodman1/cloudComputingCourse/03-severless_functions/README.md

 You should now have a `functions` folder, this is essentially a Node.js project where you define functions that run. `cd` into that folder, and let's get to work

-## Writing your first serverless function
+## Writing Your First Serverless Function

 Open the `index.js` file that is inside your functions, this is where you will write the entrypoint to all functions.
 You can still import other files in the same folder if needed.